datacite/schema-docs/docs/properties/recommended_optional/property_relateditem.rst

 **Occurrences:** 0-1

-**Definition:** Type of the related item’s number, e.g., report number or article number
+**Definition:** Type of the related item’s number, e.g., report number or article number.

 **Allowed values, examples, other constraints:**